CactusData/VBA.CVRAPI/README.md

    http://cvrapi.dk/documentation

-Tested with Microsoft Access 2013.
+Tested with Microsoft Access/Excel 2013/2016

 As a minimum, these modules are needed: